n1j0/friendsquest-api/README.md

 | `health`       | Shows application health information.                      |
 | `health-plain` | Shows application health information in plain text.        |

+## Git Branching Strategy

+We are using git-flow as branching strategy.
+Have a look at the [summary](https://nvie.com/posts/a-successful-git-branching-model/) in order to get a better understanding of the branching strategy.

 ## Conventional Commits

 We use Conventional Commits.
 Have a look at the [summary](https://www.conventionalcommits.org/en/v1.0.0/#summary) in order to make great commits.